section-engineering-education/engineering-education/articles/big-o-notation/index.md

 [Image Source](https://res.cloudinary.com/practicaldev/image/fetch/s--S9kD7Tvi--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/0x6qo2na9bk35zy3dwcn.png)

-We all need a way to measure the performance (efficiency) of our algorithms as they scale up.
+We all need a way to measure the performance (efficiency) of our algorithms as they scale up.</br>
-The analysis of the efficiency is performed by considering the number of resources, in this case, **time** and **space**, an algorithm consumes as a function of the **size of the inputs** of the algorithm.
+The analysis of the efficiency is performed by considering the number of resources, in this case, **time** and **space**, an algorithm consumes as a function of the **size of the inputs** of the algorithm.</br>
-The space used is determined by the number and sizes of variables together with the data structures being used while the time is determined by the elementary operations that must be performed during the algorithm execution.
+The space used is determined by the number and sizes of variables together with the data structures being used while the time is determined by the elementary operations that must be performed during the algorithm execution.</br>
+That said, time to run our algorithms is highly dependent of the computer system we use.</br>
+Take an instance where one is using old hardware, or runs it where there are many programs open and the RAM has little space.
+He/She will experience slower times compared to another developer using new hardware and large RAM size.
+Other factors in the environment include compilers & libraries used, processor types etc.</br>
-This methodology is independent of the software and hardware environment that takes into account all possible inputs.
+We then need a methodology that is independent of the software and hardware environment that takes into account all possible inputs.</br>

 This is done by a high-level description of the algorithm by associating each algorithm with a function **f(n)** that characterizes the running time of the algorithm in terms of the input size **n**.
 Given functions **f(n)** and **g(n)**, we do say that *f(n) is Big O of g(n)* being written as: